Visiting Banff in May? Here’s All You Need to Know

 I won’t sugarcoat it – there are better times to visit the Canadian Rockies.
 As mentioned, I personally think May is the third-worst month to visit Banff (but admittingly, that is because I love to snowboard).
 It’s typically when we think of far-flung island destinations to escape to (think Bora Bora or The Philippines) before we really get into the best time of the year in Banff.

-The weather is variable, most hikes that we have on our list are not good to go yet, many glacial lakes are still covered in ice, and the ski season has pretty much come to an end.
+The weather is variable, and most hikes on our bucket list are not ready for hikers yet.
+Many glacial lakes are still covered in ice, and the ski season has pretty much come to an end.

 That being said, the beauty of the Rockies never disappears and towards the end of May, you will really feel like summer is in close sight.
 Any day spent in these mountains is a good day indeed, and you certainly won’t have a bad time if you visit in May.
-You’ll always be surrounded by colossal peaks and pretty landscapes.
+You’ll always be surrounded by colossal peaks and pretty landscapes, with a low chance of wildfire smoke.
 There are still some great things to get up to in Banff in May, and trust me when I say that you won’t ever leave the Rockies disappointed.

 The other good news about visiting Banff in May?
 The crowds have yet to arrive, and May is truly a locals month.
 There are often deals at restaurants and hotels to be had, and plenty of attractions open up for the summer around the middle of the month.
 And have I mentioned that biking during this time is a local favorite?

-- Maligne Lake Cruise in Jasper opens May 17th.
+- Maligne Lake Cruise in Jasper – tbd.

 - The Banff Gondola is open year-round.